remirror/remirror/readme.md

 yarn checks
 ```

-By default these checks are run on every push but eventually this will be configurable.
+By default these checks are run on every push.
+To prevent these hooks from running by default simply copy `.config.sample.json` to `.config.json`.
+This file is read before hooks are run and can cancel checks when configured.

 ## Built With